deborahbrouwer/openqa-fedora-containers/README.md

 ### Scheduling Tests

 >Note tests can't be scheduled if `client.conf` is not configured.
+And it must be configured __before__ the web server starts.

 Here are some examples.
 The BUILDURLs are frequently updated so find the latest from [https://openqa.fedoraproject.org/](https://openqa.fedoraproject.org/):